5 Unmissable Vineyards & Wineries to Visit in the Margaret River Region in Western Australia

-The Margaret River region in Australia is world-renowned for its delectable wine and food.
+The Margaret River region in Western Australia is world-renowned for its delectable wine and food.
 The region produces less than 3 per cent of Australia’s wine, but accounts for more than a fifth of its premium wine according to Tourism Australia.
 There are more than 120 wineries to explore and most of them will allow you to wander around to admire the beautiful grounds and taste their finest wine.
 Many also serve lunch and dinner so make sure you brace yourself for a day of gluttony!
 When there are so many vineyards to choose from, how do you narrow it down?
 Here are some wineries that I truly loved and would recommend to get your fill of delicious Australian wine and food.
 First things first…

 How to Get to the Margaret River region